 Take action now: Before we begin, join the Free Resource Library to get access to fun and helpful resources to achieve financial freedom or grow your online business.
 Included for free are downloads like the income thermometer (to push you to grow your income) or the monthly budget planner.

 Right away, the relief of one less thing on my to-do list each morning was instant:

 - one less thing to do in the morning

 - more time spent to cherish my beloved cup of coffee

-- more time for my literally never-ending to-do list as a working mom
+- more time for my never-ending to-do list as a working mom

-I lost 10 pounds easily in those first 2 months of intermittent fasting!
+I lost 10 pounds quickly in those first two months of intermittent fasting!

-Over the course of the next 6 months, I lost the last 20 pounds of my ‘baby weight’ — even dipping below my wedding-day-weight!
+Over the next six months, I lost the last 20 pounds of my ‘baby weight’ — even dipping below my wedding-day-weight!
 Score!

 There were some ups and downs along the way, but, for the most part, intermittent fasting fit seamlessly into my life.